From Dr. Z - Carpal tunnel syndrome specialist

 Also, NEVER wear a brace while using your hands during the day.
 You’ll just unconsciously fight the brace.
 That results in more stress on your already damaged tendons.
 Allowing your wrist to bend is the primary way your body pumps out excess fluid from inside the carpal tunnel area.
 So it’s best to NOT restrict hand movement.

 This is hugely important.
 Take frequent rest breaks while working your hands during the day.
 Every 30 minutes, drop your hands and shake them out.
 After a few seconds they’ll feel warm.
 Great!
 This means much-needed blood is circulating throughout your wrist and hand.
-Also during these rest periods, do carpal tunnel stretching exercises (see next remedy).
+Also during these rest periods, also do the carpal tunnel stretching exercises (see next remedy).
+Finally, identify harmful hand and finger activities you might otherwise ignore.
+Modify or eliminate them completely.

 If your symptoms are moderate or severe, then your carpal tunnel remedies will be more extensive.
 Basically, you need to take the above remedies to a higher level of commitment.
-That means you must do all of them, and also include two more remedies (massage and heating pad).
+That means you must do all of them, and also include two more remedies (massage and heat).

 Continue bracing as instructed above.
 Remember to not wear a brace with a metal spine on the palmar side.
-And never wear a wrist brace during the day.
+And never wear a wrist brace during the daytime.

 The massage must be performed at least once a day for 30 days to see good results.
 Unfortunately, it’s impossible to perform it on yourself because it requires 2 hands.
-You can pay a chiropractor or therapist to do this every day, but that gets expensive.
+You can see a chiropractor or therapist to do this every day.
+But that gets expensive.
 Therefore, it’s best to find a partner who can learn how to do it on your arm.
+Otherwise, the CarpalRx does this for you at home.

 Click here to see instructions for myofascial release massage.